Real Cuautitlán

-Club de Fútbol Real Cuautitlán was a Mexican football club that played in the Segunda División Profesional.
+Club de Fútbol Real Cuautitlán was a Mexican football club that played in the Segunda División de México.
 The club was based in Cuautitlán, State of Mexico.

 History

-The club was founded in 1996 joining the Tercera División de México that same year the club managed to win the tournament and earned the promotion to the Segunda División Profesional and would join forces with Necaxa.
+The club was founded in 1996 joining the Tercera División de México, and in that same year the club managed to win the tournament and earned the promotion to the Segunda División de México and would join forces with Necaxa.

-In 1999 the club won the Invierno 1999 Championship defeating in the final Club Atlético Tapatío F.C.
+In 1999, the club won the Invierno 1999 Championship defeating Tapatío in the final.
 The club went on to play the promotion match against Club Deportivo Marte who had won the Verano 2000, which they lost.

-The club played in the Segunda División Profesional under the name Cocoleros de Cuautitlán.
+The club played in the Segunda División de México under the name Cocoleros de Cuautitlán.